 Firming wheat proteins line the targeted Rodial Neck Mask treatment that stuck pretty well to my neck.
 I instantly felt the promised cooling effects and was thankful for the hydrating hyaluronic acid, since a sleepless night had left my skin tired and wilted-looking.

 Bottom line: My epidermis definitely appreciated the moisturizing qualities and looked healthier after use.
 My skin was also especially dewy, which lasted well into the next day.

-Pro tip: Exfoliate before you apply the mask so it’s penetrated better into the skin since your pores open up and products get absorbed easier, adds Dr. Jaliman.
-Don’t miss these best skin-care practices by age.)
+Pro tip: Exfoliate before you apply the mask so it penetrates better into the skin since your pores open up and the product gets absorbed easier, adds Dr. Jaliman.
+(Don’t miss these best skin-care practices by age.)

 CAD $20.00, 4 pack